rsdoiel/Artemis/README.md

 where Obc-3 is available.

 The __ofrontplus__ directory contains modules that target the OfrontPlus compiler.
-This is parimarily integration with C based libraries.
-These modules are not portable between compilers but should work across POSIX systems where OfrontPlus is avialable.
+This is primarily integration with C based libraries.
+These modules are not portable between compilers but should work across POSIX systems where OfrontPlus is available.

 Module naming
 -------------